 Food: Primarily rats and other small mammals.
 Probably frogs, lizards, and other snakes.
 Probably they are quite opportunistic and eat whatever presents itself.

 Defensive Behavior: These snakes are quite adept at defending themselves.
 They have almost endless energy and don’t seem to stop after 10-20 strikes as most snakes do, they can continue more than 60 times.

 Venom Toxicity: These are rat snakes, they have venom in their saliva, but it does not act on humans to cause serious envenomation.
+These are aglyphs – having no fangs.
 Ptyas carinatus venom is rich in neurotoxic 3FTx and affects animals they eat, but not humans.

 This rat snake at maximum gets to be nearly 4 meters long.
 The images here are of an almost 3 meter specimen from southern Thailand.
-Keeled rat snakes have a big bite and a big reach when striking, so be careful!
-The teeth and jaws on this large rat snake are very strong and they can leave wicked scars.
+Keeled rat snakes have a big bite and a big reach when striking, so be careful.
+The teeth and jaws on this large rat snake are very strong and they can cause some scarring if infected.